Relativistic Dispersion Spectra across Lorentz boosted frames: Spurious modes and the enigma of causality: Spectrum in the boosted frame

 Whenever $P_v(\omega,k,v)$ vanishes, at least one of the factors $S_i(\omega,k)$ must also vanish.
 In other words, the zeroes of $P_v(\omega,k,v)$ must be a zero of at least one of $S_i(\omega,k)$.
 Now the zeroes of $S_i(\omega,k)$ could have a simple parametric solution as,

-Equation~\eqref{solpara2} is a parametric solution in the sense that if it is substituted into $S_i(\omega, k)$, it identically vanishes for every $p$.
+Equation~\eqref{solpara2}\footnote{ We note that the free parameter $p$ coincides with the value of the boosted wavenumber $\tilde k$, as can be shown by inverting equation \eqref{solpara2}, and comparing the results with \eqref{boost1}.
+However, we keep the notation $p$ here to emphasize its parametric role. } is a parametric solution in the sense that if it is substituted into $S_i(\omega, k)$, it identically vanishes for every $p$.
 This can be seen easily as follows,

 Note that by varying $p$, we can access all values of $k$ in the complex $k$-plane and the corresponding value for $\omega$.
-Therefore, this parametric solution will certainly generate one zero for the $P_v(\omega,k,v)$ from each $S^i$ and thus at least $M$ zeroes of $P_v(\omega,k,v)$ could be constructed in one-to-one correspondence with the $M$ modes in LRF.
+Therefore, this parametric solution will certainly generate one zero for the $P_v(\omega,k,v)$ from each $S_i$ and thus at least $M$ zeroes of $P_v(\omega,k,v)$ could be constructed in one-to-one correspondence with the $M$ modes in LRF.

+Now let us explore the mechanism of generating extra modes in the boosted frame that cannot be mapped to any LRF mode in the $v\rightarrow 0$ limit.

-However, for a certain form of $W^i(p)$, it might be possible that the first equation given in \eqref{solpara2} has more than one solution for $p$ for every complex $k$~\footnote{$W^i(p)$ is typically not a polynomial in $p$, and therefore the multiple solutions are not always guaranteed.}.
-Let $p_a$, where $a\in\{1,2,\cdots,n\}$, be $n$ such distinct solutions for which,
+Suppose, for a certain $i=i_{0}$, the LRF mode $W^{i_{0}}(p)\equiv {\mathcal W}(p)$ is such that the first equation given in \eqref{solpara2} has more than one solution for $p$, for every complex $k$~\footnote{LRF modes - $W^i(p)$ are typically not polynomials in $p$, and therefore the multiple solutions are not always guaranteed for every $i$.}.
+Let $p_a(k)$, where $a\in\{1,2,\cdots,n\}$, be $n$ such distinct solutions for a fixed $k$.
+In other words,